orrymevorach/highlands-music-festival/README.md

 3.  **Deployments**

-To deploy the master branch to Netlify run:
+To deploy, either merge code into master, or run:

 ```
 npm run deploy